 - Ability to work in a team in academic and business settings.

-- Development of critical thinking skills to enhance professional technical, methodological, economic, aesthetic and ethical decision-taking.
+- Development of critical thinking skills to enhance professional technical, methodological, economic, aesthetic and ethical decision-making.

 - Communication and creative skills.

-Graduates of this master's programme may enrol on a doctoral programme or join research and/or development teams at companies specialized in services and applications related to sound and music computing.
+Graduates of this master's program may enroll in a doctoral program or join research and/or development teams at companies specialized in services and applications related to sound and music computing.

 Remember that in order to be successfully enrolled, the presentation of an official English certificate is an essential admission requirement.
 Only applicants whose mother tongue is English do not need to pre¬sent an English certificate.
 Official results must be sent directly by the examining institution to the school’s Admissions Department and must comply with the required minimum scores: